Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 There's a console snippet that papers over the problem right before each capture, and a handful of permanent fixes you can ship with the site or the build.
 Pick whichever fits the constraints you're working under.

 Before you change anything, find out what's actually relative.
 Open the page in Chrome, hit F12 to open DevTools, switch to the Console, and paste this.
-It covers <img src>, <img srcset>, <source srcset>, <source src>, <video poster>, and inline-style background-image:
+It covers <img src>, <img srcset>, <source srcset>, <source src>, <video poster>, <link href>, SVG <use>/<image>, and inline-style background-image:

 js

 // Paste into the browser console.
-Lists every relative resource URL.
+Lists the common relative resource URLs.

 (() => {